Electric Relaxation: Critical reception

-Andy Beevers from Music Week gave the song three out of five, saying, "These days ATCQ are a bit too left field to appeal to the masses, but they still have pienty of admirers."
+Andy Beevers from Music Week gave the song three out of five, saying, "These days ATCQ are a bit too left field to appeal to the masses, but they still have plenty of admirers."
 Pan-European magazine Music & Media wrote, "The tribe chills out on a soft jazzy beat.
 Even their raps are soothing and so slow that you can hear it word for word."

 Music video

 The music video for "Electric Relaxation" was directed by American director Josh Taft and produced by Edward Rehfeldt.
 Taft also directed the video for the group's singles "Award Tour" and "Oh My God" from the same album.